malinlarsson/courses/annotation/2017/practical_session/ExcerciseMakerCompareAnnot.md

 ### Using WebApollo to view annotations
 Transfer your maker annotation files to your computer using the scp command.
 Then, jump to [WebApollo](http://annotation-prod.scilifelab.se:8080/NBIS_gp1/) and upload your annotation track.
 [Here find the WebApollo instruction](UsingWebapollo)
-Along with your own gene builds, there are a number of other tracks already available - including a BAM track obtained from an RNA-seq sample as well as the reference annotation from FlyBase /EnsEMBL.
 You can now compare your gene builds against this reference.
 Some questions to ask yourself:

 - Do my gene builds recover all the genes found in the reference?
 - What sort of differences are most common?